BFU Process & Criteria

 This comprehensive inquiry is designed to yield a holistic picture of an applicant institution's work to promote bicycling on campus and in the surrounding community.

-After a brief review of the general institution profile, the applicant will continue to the audit portion of the application, which asks questions about the college or university’s engineering, education, encouragement, enforcement and evaluation efforts.
+After a brief review of the general institution profile, the applicant will continue to the audit portion of the application, which asks questions about the college or university’s engineering, education, encouragement, evaluation, and equity efforts.

 Most questions are multiple choice but write-in fields can be used to provide more details.
 This comprehensive inquiry is designed to yield a holistic picture of an applicant institution’s work to promote bicycling.
 We refer to these sections as the Five Es.
 Before the application is submitted, applicants can upload supplemental material such as photos and other supporting documentation that will be reviewed by the judging panel together with the application.